lokeulee/myFrontendCRM/README.md

 1. Beautifying the whole look
 2. The error checking for empty characters for the clients.
 3. Probably mobile compatibility
+4. Probably just remove the save data thing and automatically lets it save.

 Stacks used:
 NextJs